Sagar (film)

 Sagar (ಸಾಗರ್) is a 2012 Kannada-language romantic action drama film directed by M. D. Sridhar and produced by Ramu.
-A remake of Chukkallo Chandrudu, the film stars Prajwal Devaraj, alongside Radhika Pandit, Sanjjana, Haripriya, Dev Gill, Sharath Lohithaswa, Avinash Yelandur, Vinaya Prasad and Adi Lokesh.
-The music was composed by Gurukiran, while cinematography and editing were handled by A. V. Krishna Kumar and P. R. Soundar Raj.
+A remake of the Telugu-language Chukkallo Chandrudu (2006), the film stars Prajwal Devaraj, alongside Radhika Pandit, Sanjjana, Haripriya, Dev Gill, Sharath Lohithaswa, Avinash Yelandur, Vinaya Prasad and Adi Lokesh.
+The music was composed by Gurukiran, and cinematography and editing were handled by A. V. Krishna Kumar and P. R. Soundar Raj.
 The film was dubbed into Hindi as Ek Aur Mr. Sherdil.

 Plot

-Sagar is the son of an aristocratic industrialist Rajasekhara Murthy, who arrives home after completing his studies in Australia.
+Sagar, the son of aristocratic industrialist Rajasekhara Murthy, has returned home after completing his studies in Australia.
 Rajasekhara fixes his marriage with Priyanka.
 Sagar and Priyanka decides to prevent the marriage, where Sagar tells his problem to Jennifer who sends her friend Kajal's photo to wrongly portray her as his lover only to create confusion within the family.

 Kajal arrives in the house and soon bonds with the family members.
 However, Kajal leaves the house and is captured by the goons sent by Rajasekhara's rival Sampath, but Sagar saves Kajal and brings her home, where he reveals the truth.
 Kajal reveals that she is the daughter of Rajasekhara's friend Dr. Janaradhan.
 Kajal was actually stalked by an international drug baron named Sonu Bhai, who actually killed her parents after they refused to get Kajal married to him.

 Kajal soon escaped to Bangalore and decided to act as Sagar's girlfriend, but later tried to leave as Sonu had arrived in Bangalore and was tracking her again with Sampath's help.
 Rajasekhara, Sagar and his family decides to protect Kajal.
 During a factory inauguration, Kajal is kidnapped again by Sampath and his son who soon gets killed by Sonu.
 Sagar tracks down Sonu's location and brutally thrashes him.
 In the aftermath, Sagar and Kajal finally reunite.